Geosky

-Geo-Sky is a Georgian cargo airline founded in 2017.
+Geosky is a Georgian cargo airline founded in 2017.
 According to the Civil Aviation Agency of the Ministry of Economy and Sustainable Development of Georgia, Geosky is the busiest airline in the country in terms of number of flights flown.
 It also operated passenger flights in the past under the brand name Georgian Wings.
+Formerly called Geo-Sky, the airline changed its name to Geosky in 2022, along with the unveiling of the airline's new livery.

 Destinations

 The airline primarily operates cargo services between Europe and Southeast Asia, with a primary market of cargo transfer between Germany, Georgia and China.
 Geo-Sky started additional scheduled passenger operations after gaining a contract for services in Sudan in 2023.